WeiB Schwarz Comprehensive Manual (Version 1.88, revised 1/29/2018)

 3.7.1 These are Zones where cards may be placed by effects.
 Each player has five Marker Zones, corresponding to the five Slots on their stage, on a one-to-one basis.

-188.8.131.52 Even though Marker Zones correspond to Slots, a marker is not considered to be in the stage Zone, but instead its own Zone.
+184.108.40.206 Even though Marker Zones correspond to Slots, they are not considered to be part of the Stage but are instead their own zones.

 3.7.2 All Marker Zones are closed Zones.
-Cards here are stacked facedown.
-Neither player can view the contents or can change the order of the cards.
-When cards are removed from this Zone, they are removed top first.
+By default, cards placed here are stacked face-down, neither player can view the contents, and neither player may change the order of the cards.
+When cards are placed to this Zone, they are placed on top of other cards already existing in this Zone.
+When cards are removed from Marker Zone, they are removed one at a time from the top down.

 3.8.1 Cards are placed in the Clock Zone throughout the game, mainly during a player's own Clock Phase, and when a player takes damage.